Revolt of the Languedoc winegrowers: Mass viticulture

 The beverages sold in these places under the name of wine were extremely poor quality and were often not wine at all.

-The damage was such that in the 1890s an anti-alcoholic, syndicalist and socialist movement was born.
+The damage was such that in the 1890s an anti-alcoholic, syndicalist, and socialist labor movement was born.

 A catastrophic half-century

 In 1856 the Moniteur vinicole, the press organ of the Parisian wine merchants Entrepôts de Bercy, published a "Classification of viticulture departments in order of importance relative to the extent of the vineyards and the quality of the products".

-Except for Bordeaux, Burgundy and Champagne, ignorance was total.
+Except for Bordeaux, Burgundy, and Champagne, ignorance was total.

 Almost all the wines of France were ignored by the Parisian trade and the large drinking places.

 To mitigate this lack of knowledge, Achille Larive, director of the newspaper, launches a "call to owners of unknown wines".

 On 10 September 1856 he published the results of his inquiry.

 In the next issue a reader pointed out that the wines of small proprietors were ignored.